George Follmer: Career

 Follmer also had success in other racing series.
 In 1965, he won the SCCA United States Road Racing Championship.
 Follmer won two races in the 1970 SCCA Continental Championship for Formula A cars, placing sixth in the standings.
 He won the Trans-Am championship in 1972, winning four races with an AMC Javelin, and 1976, driving a Porsche 934 Turbo.

 In 1972, Follmer was the Can-Am champion, substituting for the injured Mark Donohue in Penske Racing's Porsche 917/10, causing the racing press to dub Follmer "George Am".
 He was vice-champion in 1973 driving for Rinzler and 1974 in a Shadow.
 He collected six wins and thirteen podiums in the three-year spell.
 He is the only driver to win the Can-Am and Trans-Am championship in the same year.

-Follmer competed in the NASCAR Winston Cup series in 1974, with appearances in thirteen of thirty races.
+Follmer competed in the NASCAR Winston Cup series in 1974, with appearances in thirteen of 30 races.
 He collected three top-five finishes and a pole position.
 In 1974 and 1975, he raced at the International Race of Champions, where he won a race.

-In 1977 he returned to the revived Can-Am, resulting sixth in 1977 and fifth in 1978.
+In 1977, Follmer returned to the revived Can-Am, resulting sixth in 1977 and fifth in 1978.
 He won the 1978 St. Jovite Can Am in his Prophet-Chevy over Alan Jones.

 After his retirement, Follmer came back to racing for the 1986 24 Hours of Le Mans, obtaining a prestigious third place with a Porsche 956.

 Though long-retired from professional motorsports competition, Follmer still competes in vintage races, often driving the very same cars in which he competed during his heyday.

 In addition to his racing career, Follmer also owned a Porsche-Audi-Subaru dealership in Pomona, California, later relocated to Montclair, California, from 1977 to 1990.